 - documents, such as bank statements, that prove that there are arrangements to support the child

 - a birth certificate or other proof of birth for the child showing the names of the parents

 - consent from the other guardian (if the other guardian is not also coming to Sweden) or proof that a family member is the sole guardian.
 This could be a court order, or a death certificate if the other parent has died.
 If there is joint guardianship, a copy of the other guardian’s passport or another form of identification must also be provided

 - adoption papers if the child is adopted.

-If you are not able to apply online, you must fill out the form Application for a residence permit for students – First-time applicants, number 113011, if you apply for the first time.
-If you are applying for an extension of your permit you must fill out form Application for a residence permit for students – Application to extend, number 115011.
+If you are not able to apply online, you must fill out the form Application for a residence permit for students – First-time applicants, 113011, if you apply for the first time.
+If you are applying for an extension of your permit you must fill out form Application for a residence permit for students – Application to extend, 115011.

 Submit your application to a Swedish embassy or consulate-general in your country of residence.
 The application form specifies which documents to enclose.
 Contact the embassy or consulate-general before you submit your application.